Broadway Square Mall

 Broadway Square (also referred to as Broadway Square Mall) is a shopping mall located in Tyler, Texas.
 The mall primarily serves the city of Tyler and the surrounding East Texas area.
-One of only two major malls in East Texas, the mall serves visitors from a large area.
-Anchor stores are Dillard's and JCPenney.
+It is one of two major malls in Tyler.
+Anchor stores are Dick's Sporting Goods, Dillard's and JCPenney.

 About the mall

 Broadway Square Mall was first opened in 1975 with Sears, JCPenney, Selber Brothers, and Dillard's stores as anchors.
 Since its construction, numerous changes have been made to the mall's design.
 In 1987, Dillard's purchased the Selber Brothers stores at both Broadway Square and Longview Mall, converting both to auxiliary stores.
 The former Selber Brothers store was later closed and converted to Old Navy.

 On October 4, 2018, it was announced that Sears would be closing as part of a plan to close 12 stores nationwide.
 The store closed in December 2018.